george-sarji/Skillz-2018/Old code/README.md

-# Skillz 2018
+# Old code:
-This repository contains the code for the bot for the Skill 2018 cyber competition.
+This part of the repository contains an older code that we started working on but found unworkable.
+The documentation is 90% out of date.

 ## Bot documentation:
 <table>